Bounds for the distribution of the Frobenius traces associated to a generic abelian variety: Proofs of Theorems -

 We recall from Proposition \ref{field-K-pi_p} that $[K_{A, p} : \Q] \leq g! \ 2^g$ and $|d_{K_{A, p}}| \leq (4 p)^{g! \ 2^{g-1} (2g-1) g}$.
 Therefore

 for some positive constant $c_3(g)$ that depends on $g$, but not on $p$.
 Using this bound in (\ref{bound-for-E1}) - (\ref{bound-for-E2}) and then in (\ref{effective-Cheb-applied}), we obtain that

-To understand the growth of the difference $\pi(y + u) - \pi(y)$, we recall that we are assuming RH and that, as a function of $y$, the parameter $u$ satisfies (\ref{u-greater-log-y}).
-Then, for any $\varepsilon > 0$ (which we choose arbitrarily and keep fixed), we know that
+We now derive a lower bound for $\pi(y+u)-\pi(y)$, where the parameter $u$, as a function of $y$, the parameter $u$ satisfies (\ref{u-less-y}) and (\ref{u-greater-log-y}).
+By the Prime Number Theorem under RH, for any $\varepsilon>0$ (which we choose arbitrarily and keep fixed), we have